-Especially during the holidays, a good cup of coffee or tea gets you going in the morning and even after lunch, you may be tempted to reach for another pick-me-up.
+Especially during the holidays, a good cup of coffee or tea gets you going in the morning and even after lunch, so you may be tempted to reach for another pick-me-up.
 Try to prevent a second dose of caffeine in the late afternoon or the evening, as the extra energy makes it harder to fall asleep.
 The effects of caffeine are varied per person based on tolerance, weight, and even genetics, but the energy boost can last up to several hours.
 However, not all tea and coffee is caffeinated so you still have the option to enjoy these beverages in the evening.
 The warmth of decaf coffee or tea may provide a calming effect that relaxes you before bed.

 While feeling overly stressed during the holidays is not uncommon, difficulty sleeping could be a more serious issue.
 If you’re a snorer, you may wake up feeling tired or unsatisfied.
 It’s also possible that you are suffering from sleep apnea.
 Following best practices, like establishing a bedtime routine, dieting, and exercising regularly year round, promotes healthy sleep habits.